SirSgtCire/Story-Engine/README.md

 To summarize everything we have discussed:
 - We can now relate the card interpretations directly to the narrative building blocks using noun extrapolation.
-- This is the connection we implement in our algorithm to have a game of French Tarot generate us a narrative.
+- This is the connection we implement in our algorithm to have a game of French Tarot generate for us a narrative.

 ## "Arcanum" Algorithm
 ### Definitions